 New home builders experienced a slight increase in the pace of new home sales between 2010 and 2012 -- after steady declines since 2005.
 These increases (41 to 45 to 51) in sales pace, however, still leave plenty of room for improvement.
 The number of new (single family) home sales declined again in 2013 to 47 sales, and declined again in 2014 to 38 sales.
 The median price per square foot, however, now seems to have stabilized around \$130/SF in 2013, increased in 2014 to \$136/SF, and seems to be headed even higher in 2015.
-Given the 45 sales thus far in 2015, we are starting to see some recovery in new construction this year.
+Given the 50 sales thus far in 2015, we are starting to see some recovery in new construction this year.

 The pace at which buyers are signing contracts to buy real estate is often an excellent indicator of the future sales performance of our local market.
 This year has been quite promising during many months of 2015, with strong increases in year-over-year buyer activity in the first four months of 2015.
-The pace of contracts declined
+That trend of year-over-year increases has not continued through the remainder of 2015, and we are seeing a slower pace of signed contracts (1,175 in the past 12 months) now than we were seeing a year ago (1,199 in the previous 12 months) despite year-over-year increases in sales.
+This likely means that more contracts are making it successfully to closing.